cnidaire/Master1_Internship/report.md

 # Introduction

-## Why study dinitrogen fixating bacterias?
+## Why study dinitrogen-fixing bacteria?

 Many living organisms are unable to metabolize directly the atmospheric nitrogen.
-Thus, the main source of nitrogen in the ocean is coming from Dinitrogen (N2) fixating Bacteria (Cyanobacteria and non-Cyanobacteria) that are transforming it into other forms that can be used by the other organisms.
+Thus, the main source of nitrogen in the ocean is coming from Dinitrogen (N2) fixating Bacteria (Cyanobacteria and non-Cyanobacteria) that are transforming into other forms that can be used by the other organisms.

-This fixation has a role in the global biogeochemical cycling of Nitrogen, and is interlinked withe the cycling of Carbon.
+This fixation has a role in the global biogeochemical cycling of Nitrogen and is interlinked with the cycling of Carbon.
 Therefore, understanding the Nitrogen cycle would help to understand the current, past, and future food webs.
 As well as the storage dynamics of atmospheric CO2, and other greenhouse gases like nitrous oxide (that is a greenhouse gas 300 times more effective than carbon dioxide).

 ## Why nifH

 Nitrogen fixation is catalyzed by the enzyme Nitrogenase.
 The *nif* genes are a collection of genes involved in nitrogen fixation.
 The Nitrogenase protein is composed of two sub-units metalloproteins: molybdenum iron protein and iron protein.
 It is likely to be an ancient protein since it's distributed widely through Bacteria and Archaea.
-Both of the Nitrogenase proteins are highly conserved but the Fe protein encoded by nifH is the most highly conserved.
+Both Nitrogenase proteins are highly conserved but the Fe protein encoded by nifH is the most highly conserved.

 Thus NifH is the ideal gene to study nitrogen-fixating bacteria as it is highly conserved but not identical between the Bacteria's species and hence for environmental samples, we can identify the specie the protein belong to.